johnuberbacher/Lethalin/README.md

 ## Modals
-Modal overlays require very little mark up.
-Right now Lethalin only supports one modal open at a time.
-Modals are supported on devices of all sizes.
+Modal overlays require very little mark up and are supported on devices of all different sizes.
+It's always best practice to place your modals towards the top of your document to avoid any confliction with other elements.

 To create modals, use the following mark up:
 ```